syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 <tr>
 <td>CellTemplateSelector</td>
 <td>DataTemplateSelector</td>
-<td>Gets or sets the templateSelector that is used to display the contents of the record cells.</td>
+<td>Gets or sets the template selector that is used to display the contents of the record cells.</td>
 <td>Null</td>
 </tr>
 </table>